kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Symmetric CMKs (default)
     - Same key used for encryption and decryption.
     - Based on AES-256 standard.
-    - Never leaces AWS unencrypted.
+    - Never leaves AWS unencrypted.
     - Must call the KMS APIs to use.
     - Used by AWS services integrated with KMS.
     - Can be used to generate data keys, data key pairs, and random byte strings.